richardsamuels/livingroom-acbot/README.md

 4. Using VHB, or similarly strong double-sided sticky tape, attach directly to AC's front panel, ensuring alignment with the power, temperature read out, and temperature control buttons.
-5. Apply more force to the front panel to ensure the servos will not push the printed parts off the front panel.
+5. Press the panel down with even more force to ensure the servos will not push the printed parts off the front panel.

 ## Failed Approaches